SaamEXAIT/uk-electricity-demand-risk/README.md

 <!-- COMPARATIVE_TABLE_END -->

-#Key Insights:
+*Table 2: Comparative Descriptive Statistics of Gross and Residual Ramps (6M vs Gross)*

+# **Key Insights:**
-##Tail risk captured in short-term residuals
+## Tail risk captured in short-term residuals
 - The 6-month residual ramps (q95: 2083.5 MW; q99: 3189.75 MW) are already are already close to full-period extremes (q95: 2114 MW; q99: 3332 MW).
 - Even a short observational window captures extreme events, allowing **rapid scenario simulations and short-term hedging decisions**.

-##Residual volatility dominates gross demand
+## Residual volatility dominates gross demand
 - The standard deviation of 6M residual ramps (1141 MW) is significantly higher than the gross (768 MW).
 - Full-period residual SD (1186.83 MW) confirms residual volatility remains dominant over gross (1028.2 MW).
 - By stripping out predictable demand, the underlying variability is exposed — akin to measuring the “pure alpha” of a system.
 - This isolates the counterfactual effect of the residual computation, highlighting risk not visible in aggregate demand.

-##Stable mean, variance-driven risk
+## Stable mean, variance-driven risk
 - T-tests show that residual means for 6M and full datasets are essentially zero (p > 0.95), confirming **no systemic drift**.
 - Risk is in the fluctuations, not bias  — focus should be on **volatility clusters**, not directional bets.
 - Interpretation: the “treatment” changes dispersion, not level.

-##Covariance confirms representativeness of 6M
+## Covariance confirms representativeness of 6M
 - Covariance (6M residual vs full residual: 1,303,571 MW²) and correlation (≈1) show that short-term data mirrors long-term dynamics.
 - High-fidelity short-term observations are sufficient for robust inference and hedging decisions.

-##Potential exposure and hedging opportunities
+## Potential exposure and hedging opportunities
 - 6M VaR95 uncovered MWh: 648,121 MWh (~3% of full-period exposure 20,540,238 MWh).
 This highlights actionable insights for **hedging sizing, storage allocation, and operational contingency planning**.

-##Asymmetry in residuals
+## Asymmetry in residuals
 - Median residual ramps (-147 MW) are more negative than gross (-90 MW), suggesting  **frequent downward corrections**.
 - Tail behavior highlights **asymmetric risk**, advising traders and policymakers to focus on mitigating downward excursions.

-##Operational & policy takeaway
+## Operational & policy takeaway
 - From our perspective, these residuals quantify the **counterfactual: what would happen if predictable demand were neutralized**.
 - High correlation with full-period residuals ensures that **short-term interventions and hedging strategies are robust and scalable**.